element-hq/ess-helm/README.md

 - [Element Web](https://github.com/element-hq/element-web): The Matrix Web Client provided by Element.
 - PostgreSQL: An optional packaged PostgreSQL server that allows you to quickly set up the stack out-of-the-box.
 For a better long-term experience, please consider using a dedicated PostgreSQL server.
 See the [advanced setup docs](./docs/advanced.md) for more information.
 - HAProxy: Provides the routing to Synapse processes.
-- .well-known delegation: Required for federation and Matrix clients.
+- .well-known delegation: Required for federation and Matrix clients

 It is possible to enable/disable each on a per-component basis.
 They can also be customized using dedicated values.